hiroshiban/MATLABtools4EmEditor/README.md

     Or you can use the light-version of the syntax file below.
     This syntax file has been organized mainly based on MATLAB R2022a.

-matlab_with_toolboxes_light.esy : EmEditor Syntax File for MATLAB and MATLAB-toolboxes, a light-weight version
+matlab_with_toolboxes_light.esy : EmEditor Syntax File for MATLAB and MATLAB-toolboxes,
+    a light-weight version.
     This is the EmEditor syntax file for MATLAB and MATLAB toolboxes, with lesser highlighting keywords, compared to matlab_with_toolboxes.esy.
     If the full-version of the syntax file above is too much, please use